refstudio/refstudio/CONTRIBUTING.md

 ## Pull Request Process

-Please try to keep your pull request focused in scope and avoid including unrelated commits.
+Please try to keep your pull request focused, in scope, and avoid including unrelated commits.

-We adopted the [Squash and merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits) convention to give a nice, clean, linear history on main which makes it easier to bisect and track changes.
+We adopted the [Squash and merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits) convention to give a nice, clean, linear history on `main` which makes it easier to bisect and track changes.

 Thank you for contributing!